wire2coder/mgt8801-gat/exam1_review.md

 - Deferred revenue: is money received by a company in advance of having earned it.
 That is, deferred revenues are not yet revenues and therefore cannot yet be reported on the income statement.
 As the amount of deferred revenue is reduced, it is recognized as revenue on the income statement.

 - Contra-Accounts: are a type of accounting account used to record adjustments to another account.
 They have a balance that is opposite to the normal balance of the associated account.
 This means if the related account normally has a debit balance, the contra account will have a credit balance, and vice versa.

+### The Cost Principle (historical cost principle)
+assets and liabilities should be recorded at their original purchase price. the 'cost' is the amount paid or the value at the time of acquisition.

+ if a company buys a piece of equipment for $50,000, it will be recorded at $50,000 in the company's books, regardless of its current market value.